Pharmacological Sciences PhD Program

-The Department of Pharmaceutical Sciences offers a program leading to a PhD in Pharmacological Sciences with a Concentration in Pharmaceutical Sciences.
+The Departments of Pharmaceutical Sciences and Pharmacology offer an interdepartmental program leading to a PhD in Pharmacological Sciences with a Concentration in Pharmaceutical Sciences or Pharmacology.
 For detailed information about the program requirements, visit our page in the UCI General Catalogue.

 - Structural and chemical biology